ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/02-trees/01-trees-intro.md

 [Slide 5]

 The goal of this module is to get us comfortable with the vocabulary related to trees and for us to implement a basic tree.
+In the next video, we will lay the foundation of tree vocabulary.